wing5wong/artisan-whs-static/source/_news/2020-03-28_peter-gordon-shares-top-tips-and-recipes-for-surviving-lockdown.md

 "Each ingredient will require different timings, but I've chosen chicken drumsticks as they are fairly fool-proof, inexpensive, and the left-over bones are great in your soup for the following night's dinner.
 Then left-overs from that are used to make a pasta dish."

-The chef says 1.5kg chicken drumsticks will be between 11 to 15.
+The chef says 1.5kg will provide you 11 to 15 drumsticks.
+The average cost of 1.5kg of drumsticks is $5 to $7.

 "Used cleverly these will make three meals for four people over three consecutive nights.